 Premises Liability Lawyers

 If you or someone close to you suffered a preventable injury on someone else’s property, either by fire or some other incident, contact our premises liability lawyers for a free, no-obligation evaluation.
-You can reach Parker Miller in our Atlanta office or Evan Allen in our Mobile office at 800.898.2034 or by email at [email protected] or [email protected].
+You can reach Parker Miller in our Atlanta office or Evan Allen in our Mobile office.